Microsoft Sentinel Integration User Guide

 CONFIGURE

-Figure 5_Microsoft Sentinel Integration User Guide_Software Version 1.0_02A
+Figure 3_Microsoft Sentinel Integration User Guide_Software Version 1.0.2

-• Indicator Types to Retrieve: Select one or more ThreatConnect Indicator types for which to query.
+• Indicator Types to Retrieve: Select the ThreatConnect Indicator types for which to query.

 • Sort Field: Select the field by which to sort results returned from the TQL query.

-• Sort Direction: Select the direction in which to sort results returned from the TQL query.
+• Sort Direction: Select the sort direction for results returned from the TQL query.

-• Click the Submit button to add the TQL query.
+• Click Submit to add the TQL query.

-The order of TQL queries in the table on the CONFIGURE screen determines how the App handles duplicate Indicators.
-In this scenario, only the copy of the Indicator returned from the query in the highest position in the table will be sent to Microsoft Sentinel; all other copies of the Indicator returned from queries in lower positions in the table will not be sent.
+The order of TQL queries in the table on the CONFIGURE screen determines how the Microsoft Sentinel Service handles duplicate Indicators.
+When TQL queries return duplicate Indicators, only the copy of the Indicator returned from the query in the highest position in the table is sent to Microsoft Sentinel.
+All other copies of the Indicator returned from queries in lower positions in the table are not sent.

-• Save and Run Full Update: Click this button to save your changes and wait for the next scheduled update to perform a full update, which sends all Indicators returned by the TQL queries to Microsoft Sentinel.
+• Save and Run Full Update: Select this option to save your changes and send all Indicators returned by the TQL queries to Microsoft Sentinel during the next scheduled update.

 JOBS

-The JOBS screen (Figure 10) breaks down the ingestion of Microsoft Sentinel data into manageable Job-like tasks.
+The JOBS screen (Figure 7) breaks down ThreatConnect data queries and data export into Microsoft Sentinel into manageable Job-like tasks.

-• Request ID: If desired, enter text into this box to search for a specific Job by its request ID.
+• Request ID: Enter test into this box to search for a request by its Request ID.

 TASKS